Test and debug workflows

 }

-4. Enable tracing and structured logging for debugging
+4. Enable tracing for debugging tests

 %test.quarkus.flow.tracing.enabled=true